Photonsters/anycubic-photon-docs/known-issues/M_11800-troubleshooting-and-fix.md

 Try these steps one by one ;

 - First, remove usb stick and try a power cycle.
 Switch off, unplug from mains, wait 10 mins, restart.
-Wait 1 min, plug in usb stick, wait a while, browse files on usb
+Wait 1 min, plug in usb stick, wait a while before browsing files on the usb.

 - If not, try a few other usb sticks.
-No cheap shit, try good known brands formated fat32.
+Beware of fakes, try good known brands, formated FAT32.

-- If not, open back panel, unplug usb extension cabl from mainboard, plug good mini usb stick directly.
+- If not, open back panel, unplug usb extension cable from mainboard, plug good mini usb stick directly.

-- If not, download and update firmware.
+- If not, try a firmware update.
 Be sure to print all the update files in the sequence given.
+[Here is a link](http://file-cloud.anycubic3d.com/anycubic3d.com/upload/201807/20/201807201727454881.zip) for the latest firmware published on Anycubic's website.

-- If not, try another psu.
+- If not, try another PSU.
 12V 6A or higher amps.
 Possibly power issues causing udisk unmount.

 - If not, nothing else you can do unless you're willing to open it up and dive into troubleshooting cold solder joints or driver voltage, etc.